xialab2016/promote_queries/Patient-Reported Outcomes/READMe.md

    Input: PROMOTE Longitudinal 1, PROMOTE Longitudinal 2, Legacy PQ/SRO, Missing Identifiers

    Output: CSV file with FAMS total scores and subscores for all PROMOTE participants, histograms of all total scores/subscores, plot with number of FAMS survey responses over time, histogram of earliest FAMS scores

+7. Impact of Visual-Impairment (IVIS)

+   Version 1: 2024-04-09

+   Finds all IVIS scores for the PROMOTE study

+   Input: PROMOTE Longitudinal 1, PROMOTE Longitudinal 2, Legacy PQ/SRO, Missing Identifiers

+   Output: CSV file with IVIS scores and subscores for all PROMOTE participants, histogram of IVIS total scores